clhenrick/portfolio/pages/cv.md

 *June, 2010 - Present*
 San Francisco, CA

-For over five years I have professionally consulted for a diverse range of clients in web development, print cartography, and geospatial data analysis.
+Five years of consulting for a diverse range of clients in web development, print cartography, and geospatial data analysis.

 - [My work]({{site.url}}/work/) demonstrates expertise in creating custom web applications, data wrangling, spatial analysis with open-source GIS software, and producing clean, legible, and stylistically appropriate cartographic and map related products for both print and the web.